Avanade/Beef/docs/Reference-Data.md

 There will be a single field and two properties (where `Xxx` is the name of the reference data item) generated.
 The Serialization Identifier (SID) is the selected value used for actual serialization.

 Additionally, if there is a need for the reference data `Text` to also be made available within the entity as a read-only property then the property can be marked up with the `RefDataText` attribute.
+The property will only be serialized when the `ExecutionContext.IsRefDataTextSerializationEnabled` is set to `true` (automatically performed where url contains '$text=true').
+The reason this is not the default behaviour is that it is believed that these should generally be retrieved and cached (minimises payload size)

 Name | Description
 -|-